Melissa McCarthy Returns To ‘SNL’ As Sean Spicer, Shows Off Ivanka-Brand Heels

 “You know what that was?
 That was me blowing away their dishonesty.”

 Trump, according to some media reports, was miffed to see a woman portraying Spicer on SNL.
-Politico reported that a top Trump donor said “Trump does not like his people to look weak.”
+Politico reported that a top Trump donor said, “Trump does not like his people to look weak.”

 [Featured Image by NBC/Getty Images]